Breast Liftby Melissa Johnson MD, FACS

-Breast Lift, or mastopexy, is a surgical procedure to raise and reshape sagging breasts.
+Breast Lift, or mastopexy, is a surgical procedure I perform to raise and reshape sagging breasts.
 Factors such as pregnancy, nursing, weight change, aging and gravity produce changes in the appearance of a woman's breasts.
-This operation can also reduce the size of the areola.
+Breast uplift surgery can also reduce the size of the areola.
 Sometimes, it is necessary to insert breast implants in conjunction with mastopexy to increase both firmness and size.
+I also perform procedures for patients that require breast reduction and lift.
 There are a variety of different techniques along with surgical approaches for this procedure.
-Your preferences, anatomy and Dr. Johnson's recommendation will determine the technique and approach.
+Your preferences, anatomy and our recommendations will determine the technique and approach.

 Breast Lift FAQs